-For nearly 200 years this rollicking public market has played host to artisans, farmers and craft merchants who converge year round to sell their speciality items and wares.
-The downtown market, just a short walk from Parliament Hill, also houses numerous cafés and some of the city’s best pubs and restaurants.
+For nearly 200 years this rollicking public market has played host to artisans, farmers and craft merchants who converge year-round to sell their specialty items and wares.
+The downtown ByWard Market, just a short walk from Parliament Hill, also houses numerous cafés and some of the city’s best pubs and restaurants.
 And when the streetlights turn on, the market becomes one of the spots in Ottawa to grab a late night drink and catch some live music.

-- Established by Lieutenant-Colonel John By, builder of the Rideau Canal, in 1826, the ByWard Market is one of Canada's oldest and largest public markets; farmers and craft merchants from across the Capital Region gather to their wares daily.
+- Established by Lieutenant-Colonel John By, builder of the Rideau Canal, in 1826, the ByWard Market is one of Canada’s oldest and largest public markets; farmers and craft merchants from across the Capital Region gather to sell their wares daily.
 At the height of summer, up to 175 outdoor stands may be operating.

 - The Market is the setting for many popular annual events, including the culinary Tastes of ByWard, the Winterlude Stew Cook-Off, ByWard Market Mardi Gras and more.

 - There are several secluded cobblestone squares in the Market – see if you can find them.
 One of the most popular is the Clarendon Courtyard, which offers five restaurants on its cobblestones.

 - Did you know that there are horse stables within the ByWard Market neighbourhood?
 John Cundell is the third generation in his family to keep horses on York Street, just east of Dalhousie Street.
 He is available for weddings, birthdays and groups.
 The local merchants’ association also uses Cundell’s services to provide free horse-drawn carriage rides in the neighbourhood each Christmas season!